Electric bikes (e-bikes) explained.

 - What sort of batteries do e-bikes have? – How far will it take me?

 - How do I Charge and take care of my Battery?

 - What Accessories do I need?

-- How do I keep it secure?
+- How do I store and keep it secure?

-- How should I maintain my e-bike?
+- How should I care for/maintain my e-bike?

 - Do I have to wear special cycle gear?